 the Mozart Concerto in D Major with the Vermont Youth Orchestra for a 2,000 person audience.
 As a founding member of The Informed Feminists Percussion Quartet, KEYS Flute Quartet, Acronite Flute Quartet, and Equinox Flute Quartet, The Informed Feminists Quartet won first prize in the 2020 West Virginia University ChaMP Chamber Music Competition while the Equinox Flute Quartet won second prize that same year.
 In 2019, the Acronite Flute Quartet has won first prize in the Great Composers Competition and third prize in the West Virginia University ChaMP Chamber Music Competition.

+Zwonik is currently performing in: UNLV Symphony Orchestra, UNLV Wind Orchestra, Nextet Contemporary Ensemble, The Desert Winds Wind Ensemble, among private chamber music ensembles.
+She is also the personnel manager for the UNLV Opera Ensemble for seasons 2021—2024.
+Outside Las Vegas, Zwonik is the newest member of the Los Angeles Fife and Drum Corps.
 At West Virginia University, Zwonik has performed in: Chamber Winds, The WVU Flute Studio Flute Choir, The WVU Fife and Drum Corps., The WVU Symphony Orchestra, The WVU Opera Orchestra in addition several chamber music ensembles.
 At the Crane School of Music, Zwonik was a regular performer in the Crane Symphonic Band, Crane Concert Band, Crane Wind Ensemble, Crane Orchestra, Crane Opera Orchestra, and the KEYS Flute Quartet.
-Zwonik has performed in masterclasses with Nicole Esposito, Angela Reus-Jones, Zachariah Galatis, Carol Wincenc, Ali Reyerson, Eva Amsler, Michele Bellevance, Matej Grahek and Angela Lowry.
+Zwonik has performed in masterclasses with Lorna McGee, Mark Sparks, Nicole Esposito, Angela Reus-Jones, Zachariah Galatis, Carol Wincenc, Ali Reyerson, Eva Amsler, Michele Bellevance, Matej Grahek and Angela Lowry.

-A native of Colchester, Vermont, Zwonik completed her MM in Flute Performance at West Virginia University in addition to completing a Certificate in University Teaching.
+A native of Colchester, Vermont, Zwonik is currently pursuing her Doctorate of Musical Arts at the University of Nevada, Las Vegas with world-renowned artist, Dr. John McMurtery.
+She is the first student awarded with the Graduate Assistantship in Arts Administration with the Las Vegas Philharmonic.
+She completed her MM in Flute Performance at West Virginia University in addition to completing a Certificate in University Teaching.
 Alongside her studies, Zwonik was a Graduate Teaching Assistant for the Biology Department, teaching four sections of Biology Labs per semester.
 She earned her BM in Music Education and Flute Performance, with a Minor in Music Business at the Crane School of Music in Potsdam, New York.

-Past teachers have included Nina Assimakopoulos, Kenneth Andrews and Berta Frank.
-She currently studies with world-renowned artist and teacher, Alberto Almarza.
+Past teachers have included Alberto Almarza, Nina Assimakopoulos, Kenneth Andrews, and Berta Frank.